 Nesting your CSS selectors is one small trick that makes things much easier down the road.
 You’ll write your CSS more quickly, apply style changes more efficiently, and not have to worry about remembering to place a slew of id or class attributes in the right HTML tags.

 Combinators will take some practice to get right.
-But, before mastering CSS and moving onto a framework like Bootstrap, you should learn them — they’re a handy trick for your front-end tool belt.
+But, before mastering CSS, you should learn them — they’re a handy trick for your front-end tool belt.